openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 It should be a class derived from the test parameters interface class `OTETestCreationParametersInterface`.
 See details above in the sections "VI.4 Constructor of the class `OTETestHelper`" and "VI.5 Methods of the test parameters interface class `OTETestCreationParametersInterface`"

-As an example you can see
+As an example of the test parameters class see
+* the class `ObjectDetectionTrainingTestParameters` in the file `external/mmdetection/tests/test_ote_training.py`
+* the class `ClassificationTrainingTestParameters` in the file `external/deep-object-reid/tests/test_ote_training.py`
+  -- the latter is more interesting, since deep-object-reid algo backend is different w.r.t. the mmdetection algo backend, and we implemented the default test case parameter class `DefaultOTETestCreationParametersInterface` mostly for mmdetection.

+Note that test class class itself contains mostly a boilerplate code that connects test suite with pytest.
+(We made out the best to decrease the number of the boilerplate code, but nevertheless it is required.)

+Also note that the test class uses a lot of fixtures implemented in test suite.

 The test case class should be implemented as follows:
 * The test class should be derived from the interface class `OTETrainingTestInterface`.